rfdrake/cibh/README.md

 the proper path for usage2fig to find the xfigs in.
 If you don't have any xfigs just comment out the line that says usage2fig.

-# Step 5: Build your snmp mibs
+# Build your snmp mibs

 This is the real configuration step.
 The file build-snmp-config is the one I use to do this.
 You could do it by hand, if you